lexDAO/Grants/README.md

 https://arbiscan.io/address/0x03d5222ef39dfeefd68e0a1bc22811cee618db7c

 This is an ETH localism fast-turnaround experiment (constitutional).
 It's specifically about localism in DAOs (instutional), though ETH localism in general is also about local DAOs (extitutional).
-The vanishing point set is `constitute( institute( constitute ) , extitute( constitute ) )` .
+The vanishing point set is `constitute( institute( constitute( ... ) ) , extitute( constitute( ... ) ) )` .

 ### decipher tip